dlvm/dlvm_doc/Introduction.rst

 .. figure:: image/architecture.png
    :scale: 50%

-There are 6 components of the dlvm services:
+There are several components of the dlvm services:

-* API Server: provide restful api, stateless
-* DB: database, sqlite (only for test propuse), postgresql, mysql/mariadb
+* API Server: provides restful api, such as create volume, attach volume and so on.
+API Server will only record the request to Database, and send a message to Message Queue, a Worker will get this request and actually work on it
+* Worker: accepts requests from Message Queue, sends rpc to dpv or ihost, updates the status in Database.
-* dpv: storage server, run dlvm_dpv_agent, accept rpc call from api server, export volume to ihost
+* dpv: storage server, runs dlvm_dpv_agent on it, accepts rpc call from API Server or Worker, creates volume or exports voluem to ihost
-* ihost: the host which the dlv can be attached to run dlvm_ihost_agent, accept rpc call from api server
+* ihost: the host which the dlv can be attached to, runs dlvm_ihost_agent on it, accepts rpc call from Worker.
+* Monitor: runs celery beat on it, sends periodic tasks to Worker
+* Database: currently only test mariadb, should be any DB supportted by SQLAlchemy
-* Message Queue: rabbitmq or redis
+* Message Queue: rabbitmq or any message queues support by celery
-* Monitor: get information from message queu, e.g. a leg of dlv is failed, trigger a failover job

 Below picture is the dlv structure when it is attached to an ihost: